 Arcadia has organized a Group Flights arranged through Student Universe departing from Los Angeles (LAX).
 To book your travel visit Student Universe.
 The Group Flights will include your internal domestic flights, if you are attending Otago or Victoria.

 In order to study abroad in New Zealand for one semester or one year, you will need to apply for a Fee Paying Student Visa.
-This may seem daunting but don’t worry – your program manager will walk you through every step, and send you an email with full instructions and details of everything you will need.
-If you are traveling internationally in the months leading up to your program start date, please let your program manager know.
+This may seem daunting but don’t worry – your program advisor will walk you through every step, and send you an email with full instructions and details of everything you will need.
+If you are traveling internationally in the months leading up to your program start date, please let your program advisor know.

 If you are applying to the Ecology of People, Place, and Adventure program, you will need to apply for the Australian Electronic Travel Authority (ETA), the New Zealand ETA, and the New Zealand International Visitor Conservation and Tourism Levy.
 You can find further information here.